ansible/ansible-rulebook/docs/conditions.rst

         name: check if an object exist in list
         condition: event.objects is selectattr('age', '>=', 20)
         action:
-          echo:
+          debug:
-            message: An object with age greater than 20 found
+            msg: An object with age greater than 20 found

 | In the above example "objects" is a list of object's, with multiple properties.
 One of the
 | properties is age, the test says check if any object exists in the list with an age >= 20.